jnward/sae-kit/README.md

 ### Workflow 2: Training MLP Encoders

-#### Option 1: Initialize MLP with Skip Connections from Pretrained Encoder
+#### Example 1: Finetine a pretrained SAE by adding an MLP layer to the encoder

 ```python
 # Load pretrained SAE with MLP encoder